yekrangiariana/un-aligned-hugo/content/posts/2025-11-06-nils-bangladesh-redefines-law-careers.md

 ---
 title: "I was supposed to chase a government job in Bangladesh.
 Instead, I chose to fight for justice"
 date: "2025-11-06T10:00:12+0300"
-authors: ["Rashedul Hasan"]
+authors: ["Nasrin Sultana"]
-description: "    A national fixation on civil service careers is draining talent from Bangladesh's courtrooms.
+description: "A national fixation on civil service careers is draining talent from Bangladesh's courtrooms.
 Now, the NILS student network is equipping a new generation with the advocacy skills and professional networks to revitalise the legal profession from the ground up."
 categories:
 - "Comments"
 tags: